 The Gardens at Speke Hall

-The gardens are bursting into their best with borders of beautiful rhododendrons and azaleas on the North Lawn, colourful crops in the Kitchen Garden and hints of pink along the herbaceous border.
-Take a stroll around Speke Hall and soak in the sights and scents for yourself, including the final few weeks of the bluebell woodlands.
+The gardens are bursting into their best with a blooming rose garden, colourful crops in the Kitchen Garden and hints of pink and purple along the herbaceous border.
+Take a stroll around Speke Hall and soak in the sights and scents for yourself.

 This border runs along the edge of the main path from Home Farm to the hall and is ready to burst into a riot of summer colour.
 Spot the distinctive shape of the allium 'globemaster', rising above the ground and beaming in purple.
 Breathe in and appreciate the refreshing minty scent from the nepeta.